tarantool/doc/doc/reference/reference_rock/vshard/vshard_ref.rst

             ...
         }

-    In case of the incorrect configuration, it is not applied, and the ``vshard.router.cfg()`` call throws an error.
+    If configuration is incorrect configuration, it is not applied, and the ``vshard.router.cfg()`` call throws an error.

-    If the ``master`` parameter is set to ``auto`` for some of the replica sets, a router goes to these replica sets, discovers a master in each of them, and periodically checks if the master instance still has its master status.
+    If the ``master`` parameter is set to ``auto`` for some replica sets, the router goes to these replica sets, discovers the master in each of them, and periodically checks if the master instance still has its master status.
-    When the master in a replica set stops being a master, the router goes around all the nodes of the replica set and finds out which one is the new master.
+    When the master in the replica set stops being a master, the router goes around all the nodes of the replica set and finds out which one is the new master.

-    Without this setting, a router is not able to find out master nodes in the configured replica sets on its own.
+    Without this setting, the router cannot detect master nodes in the configured replica sets on its own.
     It relies only on how they are specified in the configuration.
-    This becomes a problem when master changes and the change is not delivered to the router's configuration.
-For instance, in case a router doesn't rely on the central configuration provider.
-    Or it does rely, but the provider can't deliver a new configuration due to some reason.
+    This becomes a problem when the master changes and the change is not delivered to the router's configuration: for instance, in case the router doesn't rely on a central configuration provider or the provider cannot deliver a new configuration due to some reason.

     | Type: string
     | Default: ``nil``